-- At least one-third of credits in each JWU program are in the arts & sciences to help you develop the critical thinking, communication and analytical skills necessary for long-term career progression. - JWU offers more than 30 study abroad (http://www.jwu.edu/studyabroad/) programs and independent exchanges, all of which include study such as lecture, industry visits and cultural excursions.
+- At least one-third of credits in each JWU program are in the arts & sciences to help you develop the critical thinking, communication and analytical skills necessary for long-term career progression. - JWU offers more than 40 study abroad programs and independent exchanges, all of which include study such as lecture, industry visits and cultural excursions.
 Study Abroad staff members will help you identify programs that best fit your academic and career goals.